wshafer/psr11-monolog/README.md

 #### CubeHandler
 Logs records to a [Cube](http://square.github.com/cube/) server.

-_note: Cube is not under active development, maintenance or support by Square (or by its original author Mike Bostock).
-It has been deprecated internally for over a year.
-We keep it running for historical interest because it powers some interesting visualizations, but new production systems have replaced it for analytics purposes._
+_Note: Cube is not under active development, maintenance or support by Square (or by its original author Mike Bostock).
+It has been deprecated internally for over a year._

 ```php
 <?php